 Camp sessions are one week long (Monday-Friday) between the hours of 8:30 am and 4 pm and take place at various natural habitats around the Berkeley area, including Lake Anza, Jewel Lake, Strawberry Creek, and Berkeley Marina.
 All sessions of camp include special field trips to ocean beaches, islands in the bay, the Exploratorium, the Oakland Zoo, the Aquarium of the BAY and many more exciting destinations.

 Camp sessions are for campers ages 5-7 and 8-10.
 Campers ages 11 – 14 are Leaders in Training.
-Each week of camp is led and managed by a combination of Camp Leaders, Camp Assistant Leaders, and Camp Interns.
+Each week of camp is led and managed by Environmental Educators, including Camp Leaders, Camp Assistant Leaders, and Camp Interns.
 Our camper-to-staff ratio is low, ensuring an enriching, safe, and positive camp experience.
 KftB also runs an after-care camp Nature Club from 4-5:30 pm.

 - Review camp curricula and plan activities with other Camp Leaders